Violinist, Writer, Social entrepreneur

-At home in Japan, Sumire co-founded an educational program “Summer in JAPAN” in 2012.
-She invites her Harvard College peers to her hometown and for two weeks every summer, and organizes intensive workshops for around sixty Japanese students aged 6-20.
-The concert series “Summer in JAPAN Classical Concert – Sumire Hirotsuru and her Harvard friends” has sold tickets to as many as a thousand attendees by 2017, collaborating with many musicians from Harvard, Stanford, Juilliard and local professionals.
+Sumire is a co-founder of Summer in JAPAN, an annual education program for Japanese schoolchildren since 2013 in Oita, Japan.
+She invites Harvard undergraduates to her hometown every summer to provide around a hundred Japanese schoolchildren aged 6-18 with intensive workshops such as computer science, presentation skills and academic writing.
+The concert series “Summer in JAPAN Classical Concert – Sumire Hirotsuru and her Harvard friends” has sold tickets to more than a thousand audiences by 2020, collaborating with many musicians from Harvard, Stanford, Juilliard and local professionals.

 As a published author, Sumire often gives lectures and contributes articles in Japan based on her best-seller books on self-management; she has published three books, from KADOKAWA publishing and Diamond Inc. Her unique lecture concert series, combining a business seminar and a violin recital, has been featured on several TV shows.
 She is a regular commentator of a national TV show “Morning Show” on TV Asahi.

 She earned a B.A. from Harvard University with the David McCord Prize in 2016, and a M.M. from The Juilliard School in 2018 with the William Schuman Prize, awarded for a graduate student with an outstanding achievement and leadership in Music.
 She has studied violin under Masao Kawasaki, Akiko Tatsumi, Eduard Schmieder, and Zakhar Bron and studied chamber music under the members of the Juilliard String Quartet.
 She serves as the Guest Lecturer at Seikei University, and Akita International University.
 She has recently released her debut CD “Mendelssohn Violin Concerto + Bach Chaconne.”
 (Repertoire list)